-- 1. I have reviewed the actuarial information included in the audited accounts for the Company as at 30th June 2021.
+- 1. I have reviewed the actuarial information included in the audited accounts for the Company as at 30th June 2022.
 "Actuarial information" includes the following: - claim provisions and unexpired risk / unearned premium provisions; - solvency calculations in terms of the RBNZ Solvency Standard; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating claim provisions, unexpired risk provisions, and other disclosures. - 2.
 No limitations have been placed on my work. - 3.
 I am independent with respect to the Company as defined under professional standard ISA (NZ) 620 of the External Reporting Board. - 4.
 I have been provided with all information that I have requested in order to carry out this review.

 - 5. In my view the actuarial information contained in the financial statements has been appropriately included, and the actuarial information used in the preparation of the financial statements has been appropriately used. - 6.
-As at 30th June 2021, the Company's solvency position under the RBNZ Solvency Standard for Life Insurance Business (2014) (showing, by comparison, its position at the previous year-end under the Solvency Standard for Non-Life Insurance Business (2014)) was as follows:
+As at 30th June 2022, the Company's solvency position under the RBNZ Solvency Standard for Life Insurance Business (2014) was as follows:

-30 June 2021 30 June 2020
+30 June 2022 30 June 2021

-Actual solvency capital 6,153,171 6,168,627
+Actual solvency capital 6,156,552 6,153,171

 Total solvency requirement: 5,000,000 5,000,000

-Solvency margin: 1,153,171 1,168,627
+Solvency margin: 1,156,552 1,153,171

-Solvency coverage: 123.1% 123.4%
+Solvency coverage: 123.1% 123.1%

 Assuming that the Company's business plans are realised and claims occur as projected, the Company is projected to exceed the minimum RBNZ requirement at all times over the next four years.
+The Company is also expected to be solvent in terms of the new "Interim" Solvency Standard which is expected to take effect for the Company from 30th June 2023.